 I had expected long lines of cars and massive crowds on a warm September weekend in Acadia National Park, but I was pleasantly surprised to find most areas I visited calm and quiet.
 One of the most visited sites in the U.S. National Park system, Acadia, on Mount Desert Island on Maine's stunningly beautiful mid-coast is easily accessible and offers a variety of spectacular locations to visit, even for a day tripper or windshield tourist.
 Even before the leaves change their colors and the kaleidoscope of fall foliage hues set in, the early autumn is a magical time to visit.

 Although open throughout the year, the main visiting season is from mid April through to the end of October.
-The park charges a $20 entry fee per car (or $10 off season - May 1 to June 22 and October 1 to 31) but that is good for an entire week of access.
-If you enter on foot, motorcycle or bicycle the fee is $5 per person.
+The park charges a $30 entry fee per car but that is good for an entire week of access.
+If you enter on foot, motorcycle or bicycle the fee is $15 per person.
 The Park Loop Road is the 27-mile central artery that snakes its way through the park, providing views of the park's shoreline -- including views of Frenchman Bay and the Porcupine Islands -- forests and mountains, and access to smaller side roads leading to sites like Sand Beach, Thunder Hole, Otter Cliffs, Jordan Pond, and Cadillac Mountain.
 It is also from the main road that you can reach the various broken-stone carriage roads and hiking trails that lead further into the pristine wilderness.
 Carriage roads are well signed and feature beautiful stone bridges and walls at entry points.
 The Loop Road stays open until the end of November, with only small sections of it being open throughout the winter months (without an entry fee).

 One of the most scenic spots in the park is Jordan Pond.
 Although more of a lake than a pond, this body of water is surrounded by undulating hills covered with spruce, pine, fir and birch trees and the shores are lined with what seems like perfectly rounded boulders.
 We came across several different water birds here (actually there are close to 340 species of birds in the park), many just sunbathing on the rocks, seemingly oblivious to the fact that we were walking past them.
 The entire area was serene and made for exceptional photo opportunities, as did Bubble Pond, located a short hike from there along what's called the Bubble trail, passing Bubble Rock.
 Although the water was calm when we were there, in the fall, the Bubble Brook livens up and features mini-cascades as is flows downstream.